 Puppy mills are being eradicated in numerous parts of the country, which is great news for new owners and for the dogs themselves.
 Unfortunately, many Puppy mills are now selling online.

 Pet stores often claim they only deal with small home-based breeders.
-This may very well be the truth but if they won’t allow you to see the sire and dam, or check out the environment and living conditions where the puppy was being raised from birth until at least 8 weeks old, you must be wary of making a purchase as it’s likely to be a big problem.
+This may very well be the truth, but if they won’t allow you to see the sire and dam or check out the environment and living conditions where the puppy was being raised from birth until at least eight weeks old, you must be wary of purchasing as it’s likely to be a big problem.

 It’s always wise to buy from a reputable breeder because you’ll be able to see one or both parents and will be able to visit the breeder’s home to see just how well the dogs and puppies are treated.

-Another issue with genes is one where a dog might be a purebred but may still not meet the standard.
+Another issue with genes is that a dog might be purebred but may still not meet the standard.
 A responsible, serious, caring breeder only breeds “to better the breed” and aims to create litters that do meet the AKC standards.

-Unfortunately, there are some people who ignore the standards and produce litters with coats that aren’t good quality, as well as various other flaws.
+Unfortunately, some people ignore the standards and produce a litter with coats that aren’t good quality, as well as various other flaws.
 Even if some breeders follow the standard most of the time, they still produce a strange, unique puppy from time to time.

 Number 5: Pomeranian Shedding